ThePrimeagen/fem-algos/lessons/07-comparing/B-array-list.md

 ---

 ### This a pretty cool DS
 This combines the idea of an array with the ability to grow it.
+Adheres to the list interface.

 <br/>
 <br/>